YomnaEisa/RadicalX/Mission1 - Gemini Explorer/README.md

 4. Customizable and Extensible: Easily modify and extend the project to suit your needs and explore additional functionalities.

 ## Installation
-To get started with the Gemini Chat Interface, follow these steps:
+To get started with the Gemini Explorer, follow these steps:

 1. Clone the Repository:
 ```bash